moleculerjs/site/source/docs/0.14/events.md

 ## Event parameter validation
 Similar to action parameter validation, the event parameter validation is supported.
-Like in action definition, you should define `params` in even definition and the built-in `Validator` validates the parameters in events.
+Like in action definition, you should define `params` in event definition and the built-in `Validator` validates the parameters in events.

 ```js
 // mailer.service.js